-When it comes to choosing an effective and efficient way to reheat a hamburger, the toaster oven takes a close second place to the oven.
-Since a hamburger patty is on the smaller side, they tend to reheat pretty well in the toaster oven.
-So if you’re a pro with the toaster oven, you might want to stick with this method to reheat hamburger patties.
-Here, HelloFresh chef Claudia Sidoti shares her four steps to reheat a hamburger in the toaster oven.
+When it comes to choosing an effective and efficient way of reheating a hamburger, the toaster oven is a close second to the big oven.
+Since a hamburger patty is on the smaller side, they tend to warm up pretty well in here.
+HelloFresh chef Claudia Sidoti shares her four steps for using the toaster oven:

-- Preheat the toaster oven to 350 to 400 degrees Fahrenheit.
-If the hamburger patties are room temperature, they will reheat quickly.
+- Preheat toaster oven to 350 to 400 degrees Fahrenheit.
+If hamburger patties are room temperature, they’ll reheat fast.

-- Place the burgers on a metal rack in the toaster oven and place a baking sheet underneath to catch any excess fat that drips.
+- Place burgers on metal rack in toaster and place baking sheet underneath to catch any excess fat that drips.

-- Heat the hamburger patties for approximately three minutes.
+- Heat hamburger patties for approximately 3 minutes.

-- Turn the hamburger patties and heat for an additional two minutes (the exact time will depend on the thickness of the patty).
+- Turn hamburger patties and heat for an additional 2 minutes (exact time will depend on thickness of the patty).

 If you want a nice toasty bun, Sidoti says you can add the hamburger buns to the toaster oven after you turn the patties.